B6.129S2(Cg)-Ppargtm1Avp/Ieg

 Archiving centreHelmholtz Zentrum Muenchen - German Research Center for Environmental Health (GmbH), Oberschleißheim, Germany

-Animals used for archivingheterozygous C57BL/6J, wild-type C57BL/6J
+Animals used for archivingheterozygous C57BL/6J males, wild-type C57BL/6J females

 Stage of embryos2-cell